 The most important advantage of CRISPR diagnostics is their multiplexing capability.
 Pathogen-specific crRNAs can be designed easily as long as unique genomic sequences have been identified.
 The full potential of CRISPR diagnostics may be realized in the form of multiplex diagnostic panels capable of discriminating between multiple viral pathogens in the same sample or different serotypes of the same virus.
 In an update to the SHERLOCK method (SHERLOCKv2), Gootenberg et al. screened over a dozen Cas12/Cas13 orthologs to identify those with unique collateral cleavage preferences.
 This feature is critical for multiplex applications because it allows multiple quenched fluorescent reporters to be used in the same reaction alongside multiple Cas enzymes.

 Despite its advantages, CRISPR diagnostics are less sensitive than RT-PCR tests assuming samples are treated equally.
 That said, samples are far less likely to degrade due in a point-of-care setting when compared to those shipped to a laboratory because they are tested immediately.

-Although CRISPR diagnostics may not be ready for primetime yet, the specter of future pandemics leaves little room for pause on the development of these potentially life-saving technologies.
+Although CRISPR diagnostics may not be ready for prime time yet, the specter of future pandemics leaves little room to pause on the development of these potentially life-saving technologies.